Home NAS System

 img

-• Full installation of wget
+• Install the Full Version of wget

 sudo apt install wget -y